jvanlier/blog-notebooks/README.md

 This repo contains the notebooks for my [blog](https://jvlanalytics.nl/blog).

 Each directory is supposed to be fully self-contained, ideally with a requirements.txt file in order to be able to reproduce environments easily.
 There should be one `.ipynb` file containing the actual post (code + markdown).
-The other files aren't used.
+There may also be other `.py/.ipynb` files, but they aren't used to render the blog.

-A simple Python script on the root of the repo converts the post and images to a format that can be consumed by jekyll.
+A simple Python script on the root of the repo converts the post and images to a format that can be consumed by Jekyll.

 Some conventions:
 - Name of markdown filename (and thus link) = name of directory.
 The notebook filename can be whatever.
 Let's assume the directory is called `<awesome-blog-post>`.